-By Fatumo Mohamed, NYLC intern The Noble Peace Prize Forum is one the most enlightening experiences that both teens and adults can partake in.
-Every year, young leaders gather to learn about changing the world from the Noble Peace Prize Laureates.
+By Fatumo Mohamed, NYLC intern The Nobel Peace Prize Forum is one the most enlightening experiences that both teens and adults can partake in.
+Every year, young leaders gather to learn about changing the world from the Nobel Peace Prize Laureates.
 By learning about the laureates, they take inspiration and create their own service learning project. … Continue reading Why Attend, Developing Young Leaders at the Nobel Peace Prize Forum Minneapolis?

 Happy end of summer, everyone!
 As the new school year approaches, it’s time to start thinking about service-learning.
 Check out this month’s digest for great examples for your own classrooms and after school programs.
 In schools around the United States a teacher came from Ecuador to teach students about what he learned while in Ecuador.
 He started … Continue reading Service-Learning August/September Digest

 As many know, NYLC’s deepest roots are in camp experiences.
 Always challenging, often mosquito-ridden, and unfailingly life-changing, the National Youth Leadership Training has traveled from St. Louis, to the Cherokee Nation, to San Francisco.
 This year, NYLC’s new Youth Leadership Training is coming to Minneapolis’ Augsburg University, Sept.
 14-15 and is embedded with an exciting … Continue reading NYLC Offers New Youth Leadership Training at 2018 Nobel Peace Prize Forum Minneapolis

 By Amy Meuers, CEO At NYLC, we envision a world where all young people become civically informed and engaged global citizens.
 We work with youths and educators, both in and out of school, to integrate service-learning as a strategy to meet learning objectives, including citizenship and 21stcentury skills, in order to inspire all young people … Continue reading The Future of Democracy and the Role of Young People